mirrorweb/CoDeX/README.md

 # CoDeX
-An experimental CDX parser in Lisp using the Chicken Scheme system
+An experimental CDX parser in Lisp using the (Chicken Scheme)[http://call-cc.org/] system.

-You need srfi 13 and srfi 69:
+You need the srfi 13 (string) and srfi 69 (hash-table) packages installed:

     chicken-install srfi-13
     chicken-install srfi-69

 The following make rules are defined

     build